 Recovery after laparoscopic appendicitis

 After the operation is completed, the person remains under observation for several hours before being allowed to go home.
-The medical staff is keen to closely monitor vital signs such as heart rate and breathing rate in anticipation of complications from the appendectomy.
+The medical staff monitor vital signs such as heart rate and breathing in anticipation of complications from the appendectomy.

-In most cases, you can go home one or two days after the operation and you can return to your daily activities about 1 to 3 weeks after the surgery.
+In most cases, you can return to your home one or two days after the surgery and you can return to your daily activities about 1 to 3 weeks after the surgery.

-The time required to fully recover from the operation varies from person to person, as it depends on several things such as the patient's health condition and how the body responds to the surgery.
+The time required to fully recover from the surgery varies from person to person, as it depends on several things, such as the patient's health condition and how the body responds to the surgery.

 We will give you a few tips to speed up the recovery process after laparoscopic appendectomy:

-- Follow the doctor's instructions regarding the diet to be followed after the operation
+- Follow the doctor's instructions regarding diet after the operation

 - Avoid strenuous activities while recovering from appendicitis